Board of Directors

 At Large Member: Nina Marks

-MASC Connections: State SMOB 2011-2012; MASC Publications Coordinator 2010-2011: MASC Health & Social Issues Coordinator 2009-2010
+MASC Connections: State SMOB 2011-2012; MASC Publications Coordinator 2010-2011; MASC Health & Social Issues Coordinator 2009-2010

 Nina Marks is a trial attorney in Baltimore City at the Maryland Office of the Public Defender.
 She believes strongly in the mission of the Office of the Public Defender, that zealous advocacy is a civil right afforded to anyone facing the loss of liberty.
 She holds a JD from the University of Maryland Francis King Carey School of Law and her B.A. in Government and Politics with a minor in Secondary Education from the University of Maryland.
 In high school, Nina was the Student Member on the State Board of Education after serving in other roles within MASC.
-MASC helped Nina develop her advocacy skills which she continues to utilize in her current practice.
+MASC helped Nina develop her advocacy skills, which she continues to utilize in her current practice.

 Registrar: Wayne Perry